-Of all resources used for global energy consumption, 19.3 percent is renewable energy, of which almost three-quarters is generated from biomass, according to the Renewable Energy Network (REN21).
+Of all resources used for global energy consumption, 19.3 percent is renewable energy, of which almost three-quarters is generated from organic waste, according to the Renewable Energy Network (REN21).
 For the production of biocoal, at present woody waste residues are mainly used, among others from the wood-processing industry, sustainable forestry and green maintenance.
-The use of biocoal reduces fossil carbon emissions significantly and increases the use of biomass, which plays a major part in the necessary energy transition.
+The use of biocoal reduces fossil carbon emissions significantly and increases the use of organic waste, which plays a major part in the necessary energy transition.
 By using biocoal it is even possible to make existing coal-fired powerplants sustainable without any major adjustments.

 The partnership is initiated by Clean Electricity Generation (CEG) and Stork.
 Stork, a Fluor Company, will build and maintain the new production facilities.
 The building of the first new production plant for biocoal is scheduled in Estonia.
 CEG and Stork are currently working on a front end engineering and design of the installation.
 Construction starts at the third quarter of this year.
 Parallel to that, they will continue working on installations in Finland and outside of Europe with a main focus on North America.